Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In congenital syphilis, as a rule, the anterior segment of the eye is affected with the development of interstitial keratitis and anterior uveitis, and with acquired syphilis, both anterior and posterior uveitis develop.
+In congenital syphilis, as a rule, the anterior segment of the eye is affected with the development of interstitial keratitis and anterior uveitis, and in acquired syphilis, both anterior and posterior uveitis develop.
 With the development of effective diagnostic methods and antibiotic therapy, syphilitic interstitial keratitis and secondary glaucoma have become rare diseases.

 Epidemiology of syphilitic interstitial keratitis